 There are people who have just started out but have achieved great exposure and success by doing the right marketing.
 That is not to say that marketing is everything, one needs to have a good product too.
 Nevertheless, the benefits that inbound marketing brings about are very much valuable to any business, be it the ones that are starting out, to the ones that are well-established.

 - Brand Awareness – Inbound Marketing helps in building and raising brand awareness among the prospective and even existing users of the brand.
 Well-defined and well-targeted strategies not only provide the information to the target audience but also provide it in a manner that they want to know more about the brand and its offering.

 - Brand Recognition -Since Inbound Marketing revolves around offering things of value for little in return, this allows you to build a brand image that you could get only much later on the stages of business.

-- Long term Relations – Inbound Marketing use targeting to reach to a more focussed audience, which tends to build upon more personal and close relations with your prospects in the long run.
+- Long-term Relations – Inbound Marketing use targeting to reach a more focused audience, which tends to build upon more personal and close relations with your prospects in the long run.

 - Cost Effective – Most of the tactics that you use in Inbound Marketing require the least financing.
 This means you’re generating potential customers just out of the value proposition that you offer.

 Inbound Marketing Examples

 - Content Marketing – You can witness a perfect example of an inbound marketing strategy using a blend of content marketing along with SEO, CTA, and email marketing when you search for content marketing on Google.
 The Content Marketing Institute, which earns revenue by providing training and consultancy related to content marketing, has been successful in obtaining the first rank for the keyword and uses the landing page to get more leads which can be later converted into customers.